Charm-ghao/WaterIndex/README.md

 ---------------------------
 Paper information:
 Evaluating spectral indices for water extraction: limitations and contextual usage recommendations.
 International Journal of Applied Earth Observation and Geoinformation.
-(Under Review)
+(Accept for publication)

 ---------------------------
 You can try the code: ROC_GEE_code.js